Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 The accident affected all of us—and even now, six months later, I can’t start a story about the Great Himalaya Trail without first thinking of Khem.
 He was doing what he loved—working and living in the mountains—but that’s small consolation to those left behind.

 We launched our journey in March 2018, traveling east to west.
-The route is divided into seven sections; some require technical mountaineering and some are so remote that only local guides know the way across the glaciers and through the forests.
+The route is divided into seven sections.
+Some require technical mountaineering and some are so remote that only local guides know the way across the glaciers and through the forests.
 Though I would end up being the only trekker to do the whole five-month journey, 20 people from five countries joined us on different sections at various times.

 The whole endeavor involved crossing 22 passes, including 15 above 16,000 feet and two above 20,000 feet.
 Every time we traversed a high pass, we prayed to the gods and left prayer flags behind.
 We visited monasteries and received blessings from the lamas for the climbs ahead.
 Among the guides and staff, there was a constant awareness of the dangers and the fact that we are not entirely in control—which is why, after the initial shock and grieving, the team quickly came to peace with Khem’s death.
 (Satish later created a fund for Khem’s wife and two sons to provide for them in the future.)

 But there was no suggestion of ending the journey.
 I had spent enough time with Nepalis to know that they take the biggest hardships in stride.
 No river is too wide to cross, no mountain pass too high to climb, no school too far to walk to.
-In the Himalaya, people live with risk in a way that outsiders don’t always understand.
+In the Himalayas, people live with risk in a way that outsiders don’t always understand.

-Day 133, Rara Lake, western Nepal: Our mules ran away.
+Our mules ran away.
 Just two weeks from the finish and the expedition came to a halt because of the wayward animals.
 Kale, the strongest of the mules and a bit of a rebel, disappeared first.
 Then two others followed.
 And while Sudip, the mule driver, was out looking for them, climbing all the way back up a 13,000-foot pass we’d already crossed, the remaining four mules escaped as well.
 Since we couldn’t go on without them, our journey came to a halt.
 All thanks to Kale.

 Rara Lake is surrounded by dense pine forests, with pocket meadows spread throughout.
 Sudip was hoping he’d find the missing mules grazing in one of these fields, but no such luck.
 Still, he didn’t give up.
 The mules were his livelihood, his pride, and his future.
 It took two days and at least 50 miles of walking, but he finally found the rogue animals.